 - Consumer Right of Withdrawal Instructions

-In order to limit your personal liability, in most cases it is recommendable to form a separate legal entity with limited liability (e.g. a GmbH, AG, or a foreign form of a limited liability company).
+In order to limit your personal liability, in most cases it is recommendable to form a separate legal entity with limited liability (e.g. a German GmbH, AG, or a foreign form of an LLC).
 This limited liability company would then assume responsibility and liability for the content of your website and the activities of your web shop.
-We will be pleased to advise you on the appropriate legal form, and will handle the formation process for you.
+Our e-commece attorneys will be pleased to advise you on the appropriate legal form and will handle the formation process for you.

 Do you have questions about our services or would you like to arrange a personal consultation?
 We look forward to hearing from you!
 Please fill in the following information.